 Passengers seem shocked to discover that a corporation as prominent as Disney keeps snatching dollars onboard.
 The marketed internet packages drain data and rack up credit card charges; a thousand megabytes can disappear in as few as two days.
 A single bottle of water starts at $2.50.
 Pick the wrong port adventure and you’ll be swindled.

-Not all the excursions are as blatant a rip-off as the Dawes Glacier Adventure.
+the excursions are as blatant a rip-off as the Dawes Glacier Adventure.
 Skagway’s Sockeye Cycle Co. takes small groups on a leisurely biking and walking tour through the remains of Dyea, a sporadic mining town from the end of the 19th century.
 Here, the air is at its purest, filtered by a lichen shag carpet.
 The Tongass National Forest swallows much of the terrain.
 It’s the largest temperate rainforest in the world, a cluster of Sitka spruce and western hemlock trees.
 Late summer brings an Augustine explosion of mushrooms.
 The excursion closes with a detour to a nearby coastal plain decorated with dollops of fog.
 The only downside is that the guides don’t give you proper time to gawk at the scenery.

 Juneau-based Gastineau Guiding’s Alaska Whales & Science Adventure begins with a hike to Mendenhall Lake, which abuts an identically named glacier.
 Children are encouraged to become scientists for the day and given tasks as they trot through the Tongass and study spawning salmon.
 A black bear and her three cubs dart in front of my tour group on their way to the water.
 Then, a shuttle ride to a harbor so people can chase whales with small boats and telephoto lenses.